alignment-free/FreeProtMap/README.md

 ## Evaluation
-To evaluate, you need to enter the corresponding directory first
+To evaluate FreeProtMap, run this command firstly
 ```
 cd /test
 ```

-To evaluate FreeProtMap for distance prediction, run
+To evaluate FreeProtMap on distance prediction task, run
 ```
 python Eval_distance.py  -weight your_weight_path  -feature your your_feature_path  -label  your_label_path
 ```

-To evaluate FreeProtMap for contact prediction, run
+To evaluate FreeProtMap on contact prediction task, run
 ```
 python Eval_contact_value.py  -weight your_weight_path  -feature your your_feature_path  -label  your_label_path
 python Eval_contact_curve.py  -weight your_weight_path  -feature your your_feature_path  -label  your_label_path